phillipbarron/slate-data-filter-plugin/README.md

 ### Filter data on enter handler

 Removes any data props which would otherwise be inherited for the enter onKeyDown event.
-This applies to all blick types.
+This applies to all block-types.

 Accepts a whitelist array parameter to allow defined values to be inherited.